michael2012z/BitBible/markdown/KJV/files/Lev.md

 17. Thou shalt not uncover the nakedness of a woman and her daughter, neither shalt thou take her son’s daughter, or her daughter’s daughter, to uncover her nakedness; for they are her near kinswomen: it is wickedness.

-18. Neither shalt thou take a wife to her sister, to vex her, to uncover her nakedness, beside the other in her life time.a wife…: or, one wife to another
+18. Neither shalt thou take a wife to her sister, to vex her, to uncover her nakedness, beside the other in her life time.

 19. Also thou shalt not approach unto a woman to uncover her nakedness, as long as she is put apart for her uncleanness.

 20. Moreover thou shalt not lie carnally with thy neighbour’s wife, to defile thyself with her.

-21. And thou shalt not let any of thy seed pass through the fire to Molech, neither shalt thou profane the name of thy God: I am the Lord.Molech: Gr.
-Moloch
+21. And thou shalt not let any of thy seed pass through the fire to Molech, neither shalt thou profane the name of thy God: I am the Lord.

 22. Thou shalt not lie with mankind, as with womankind: it is abomination.